-The speed and lack of protection of motorcycles leaves many riders vulnerable to serious injuries.
+The speed and lack of protection of motorcycles leave many riders vulnerable to severe injuries.
 Unfortunately, many of these injuries often lead to deaths as well.
 The following motorcycle accident wrongful death settlements illustrate how these circumstances would unfold in litigation or direct settlement with an at-fault driver's insurance company.

 Before you attempt to resolve an Illinois motorcycle accident case, we invite you to talk to our office for a comprehensive discussion of your legal rights.
 Our lawyers have successfully prosecuted motorcycle crash cases in many Illinois venues and are ready to do the same for you.
 Complete the online form here for a free review of your case.

 SCHAAFSMA VS. GONZALEZ; WILL COUNTY; $1,050,000 JURY AWARD

 A 53-year-old man was riding his motorcycle when he was unexpectedly hit by a truck at an intersection.
 The motorcyclist was driving east, and the truck was driving south.
 However, as the former entered the intersection, the latter refused to yield to him, and the two collided into each other.